The Hunger Games Review

 Based on the first book of The Hunger Games Trilogy by novelist Suzanne Collins, director Gary ‘Seabiscuit’ Ross’s opening salvo is pretty damn good, suitably setting the scene for the franchise with an excellent introduction to Collins’s own warrior heroine, Katniss Everdeen; her character and her path loosely modelled on the trials of the Greek myth of Theseus.

-There’s absolutely nothing original about Collins’s ingredients.
-However, one can’t deny that it’s a heady mix she’s created; a tantalising dish which boasts loads of recognisable and familiar flavours, but which is nevertheless a new dish.
+However, one can’t deny that it’s a heady mix she’s created; a tantalising new dish which boasts loads of recognisable ingredients and familiar flavours, but which is nonetheless a new dish.

-You can see precisely why the production company Lionsgate swiftly hopped aboard this particular band wagon; coming to the end run on their 5-part Twilight Saga, it’s the best opportunity to ignite a new franchise which will – if there’s any justice in the world – do the same kind of mileage.
-Indeed, where John Carter (from Mars!) was the surprise flop of the year, The Hunger Games was perhaps the runaway sleeper hit.
+You can see precisely why the production company Lionsgate swiftly hopped aboard this particular band wagon; coming to the end run on their 5-part Twilight Saga, it’s the best opportunity to ignite a new franchise which will – they hope – do the same kind of mileage.
+Indeed, where John Carter (from Mars!) was the surprise flop of the decade, The Hunger Games was perhaps the runaway sleeper hit.
 Whilst an expected success, it was never expected to be this successful – becoming the biggest Box Office Debut for a non-sequel (and biggest of all time, behind The Dark Knight and Harry Potter 7) and garnering the largest opening weekend for a movie not released in the Summer period.
 It looks like they backed the right horse.

 The great thing about The Hunger Games is that it has the potential to offer up something darker than Harry Potter; even darker than Twilight, and yet based within just as rich a fantasy world as either; with just as much book-based backing to support it.
 It’s not the next Batman Begins; it’s not even Game of Thrones, but it is a quality first chapter to a great action-adventure world that has enough going for it to appeal to more than just tweenagers.